jlacar/jlacar.github.io/kotlin/_posts/aoc-2023/2023-12-26-fluent-interfaces-kotlin.md

 #### **Listing 1**.
 The code to be refactored to a more fluent interface
 ____

-As I said, I was quite happy with the code until I realized that the call to `totalWinnings()` could be written in a more fluent style, one that would probably be a more idiomatic way to write it in Kotlin.
+I was quite happy with this code until I realized that the call to `totalWinnings()` could be written in a more fluent style, one that would probably be a more idiomatic way to write it in Kotlin.

 Time for some refactoring.

 Before we do that though, let's get something straight about the term "refactoring."

 ### You keep using that word.
 I don't think it means what you think it means

-The term refactoring suffers quite a bit from what Martin Fowler calls [semantic defusion](https://martinfowler.com/bliki/SemanticDiffusion.html).
-This is unfortunate, so I try to do my part to correct the [common malapropism of refactoring](https://martinfowler.com/bliki/RefactoringMalapropism.html) and do it in the way that Fowler describes it.
+As a technical term whose use has spread far and wide, refactoring suffers quite a bit from what Martin Fowler calls [semantic defusion](https://martinfowler.com/bliki/SemanticDiffusion.html).
+This is unfortunate, so I try to do my part to correct the [common malapropism of refactoring](https://martinfowler.com/bliki/RefactoringMalapropism.html) and practice the technique in the way that Fowler actually means for it to be done.

-Fowler writes this about mischaracterizing any act of changing code as "refactoring":
+Fowler writes this about mischaracterizing _any_ act of changing code as "refactoring," as people who misuse the term often do:

 >  If somebody talks about a system being broken for a couple of days while they are refactoring, you can be pretty sure they are not refactoring...
 >
 > Refactoring is a very specific technique, founded on using small behavior-preserving transformations (themselves called refactorings).
 If you are doing refactoring your system should not be broken for more than a few minutes at a time...

-I want to emphasize some things Fowler says about refactoring:
+I want to emphasize some things Fowler says there about refactoring:

 1. _It's founded on **small** transformations_.
 Refactoring is done in small steps.
 Usually, smaller than what you think "small" is.
 [Renaming](https://www.jetbrains.com/help/idea/rename-refactorings.html) is usually a small change that can be done in one step with most modern IDEs that support automated refactoring.
-[Replacing conditionals with polymorphism](https://refactoring.guru/replace-conditional-with-polymorphism) typically cannot be done in one step, requiring several interconnected steps to complete.
-Unfortunately, most programmers have neither the patience nor the discipline to do this safely, so this refactoring is seldom performed and the opportunity to improve the design often passed up.
+More complex refactorings, like [replacing conditionals with polymorphism](https://refactoring.guru/replace-conditional-with-polymorphism), typically cannot be performed in one step, requiring several interconnected steps to complete.
+Unfortunately, most programmers have neither the patience nor the discipline to do this safely, so these kinds of refactorings are performed less frequently and the opportunity to improve the design often missed.

 2. _It's founded on **behavior-preserving** transformations_.
 Refactoring does not change a program's externally observable behavior.
-That means that to refactor properly and safely, the program should pass all its tests _before_ any change is made to it and continue to pass all its tests _after_ the refactoring is done.
+Refactoring properly and safely means the program should pass all its tests _before_ and _after_ the change is made to it.

 3. _Your system **should not be broken** for more than a few minutes at a time_.
 I would even go farther and assert that ideally, it shouldn't be broken at all.
-Sometimes, however, having your program in a broken state for a few minutes can expedite the work.
+Sometimes, however, having the program in a broken state for a few minutes can expedite the work.
 I would advise you to be careful in doing this: the longer the code stays broken, the longer it takes to get useful feedback from it.
-It's usually better to revert your changes and try again before you make things worse.
+It's usually better to revert the breaking changes and try again before things get worse.

-Keeping with the discipline of refactoring as described above can lead you to Test and (Commit or Revert).
+Keeping with the discipline of refactoring as described above can lead to Test and (Commit or Revert).
 TCR is a workflow [introduced a few years ago by Kent Beck](https://medium.com/@kentbeck_7670/test-commit-revert-870bbd756864).
-I'll take a more detailed look at this alternative workflow relative to TDD in a future article.
+I'll take a more detailed look at this TDD-related alternative workflow in a future article.

 ### Mapping out where we want to go

 When I go on a road trip, I don't just start driving in any random direction.
-When I head out, I have a good idea of the general direction I'm going.
+When I head out, I usually have a good idea of the general direction I'm going.
 Modern technology has made road trips more or less worry-free: just enter the destination address into your phone's GPS app and you'll get turn-by-turn directions all the way there.
 You even get warned about hazards and detours that might slow you down.

 Modern IDEs like IntelliJ IDEA and Eclipse have come a long way to make refactoring easier and safer.
 Many small refactorings can be easily performed automatically and safely with a few keystrokes or mouse clicks.
 Unfortunately, larger and more complex refactorings that involve multiple steps still require a fair amount of skill, experience, and often, serendipity to get the code to a better place.

-Large refactorings can be quite challenging, especially when the transitions from one step to the next are not obvious.
+Large refactorings can be quite challenging, especially when the transitions from one step to the next are not very obvious.
 To stay on track and maintain a general sense of direction, I'll typically sketch a path in the code.
 When doing TDD, I use tests to do these sketches.

-Luckily, in this case there weren't that many steps needed to refactor to a fluent interface.
-It was enough to use comments to remind me of my final destination, so I didn't get off track as I baby-stepped my way toward it.
+Luckily, in this case there weren't that many steps needed to refactor the code to a fluent interface.
+It was enough to imagine the end state and use comments to remind me of my final destination, so I didn't wander off track as I slowly worked my way toward it.

 Listing 2 below shows the comments I added to guide my refactoring journey.